-- Have strengthened relationships with their peers and teacher(s) - Have a greater understanding and appreciation of our First Nations people and their culture - Be developing an awareness of potential hazards and risks in a river environment, and take the necessary precautions to safely participate in aquatic river activities - Start identifying their individual strengths that they can contribute when working in a group environment - Demonstrate a basic understanding of canoeing and capsizing by using these skills to successfully paddle a canoe
+- Have strengthened relationships with their peers and teacher(s) - Have a greater understanding and appreciation of Indigenous Australians and their culture and heritage. - Develop an increased understanding of reconciliation processes and their importance. - Begin developing an awareness of potential hazards and risks in a river environment, and take the necessary precautions to safely participate in aquatic river activities - Start identifying their individual strengths that they can contribute when working in a group environment - Demonstrate a basic understanding of canoeing and capsizing and using these skills to successfully paddle a canoe